To the Members of JSW Steel Limited

 The Company has a robust system of internal control commensurate with the size andnature of its business and complexity of its operations.

-Control over transaction processing and ensuring integrity of accounting system bydeployment of an integrated ERP system
+Control over transaction processing and ensuring integrity of accounting systemby deployment of integrated ERP system.

-Adequate insurance of the Company's assets / resources to protect against any loss
+Adequate insurance of company's assets / resources to protect against any loss.

-At start of the year the Internal Audit Department prepares an Annual Audit Plan afterconsidering Business and Process Risks.
+At start of the year Internal Audit Department prepares an Annual Audit Plan afterconsidering Business and Process Risks.
 The frequency of the audit is decided by riskratings of areas/functions.
 The audit plan is carried out by the internal team andreviewed periodically to include areas that have assumed significant importance in linewith the emerging industry trend and the aggressive growth of the Company.
-In additionthe Audit Committee also places reliance on a few internal audits carried out by externalfirms.
+In additionthe company uses services of external expert firms including reputed accounting firms toconduct audit of few critical areas.

 As per Section 134(5)(e) of the Companies Act 2013 the Directors have an overallresponsibility for ensuring that the Company has implemented a robust system and frameworkof internal financial controls.

-The Company has already developed and implemented a framework for ensuring internalcontrols over financial reporting.
-This framework includes entity-level policiesprocesses controls IT general controls and Standard Operating Procedures (SOPs).
+The Company had already developed and implemented a framework for ensuring internalcontrols over financial reporting.
+This framework includes entity-level policiesprocesses controls IT General Controls and Standard Operating Procedures (SOP) for eachof the processes.

-The entity-level policies include anti-fraud policies (such as code of conduct conflictof interest confidentiality and whistle blower policy) and other policies (suchas organisation structure insider trading policy HR policy IT security policy treasurypolicy and business continuity and disaster recovery plan).
-The Company has also prepareda risk control matrix for each of its processes such as procure to pay order to cash hireto retire treasury fixed assets inventory manufacturing operations etc.
+The entity-level policies include antifraud policies (such as code of conduct conflictof interest confidentiality and whistle blower policy) and other polices (such asorganisation structure insider trading policy HR policy IT security policy treasurypolicy and business continuity and disaster recovery plan).
+The Company has also preparedrisk control matrix for each of its processes such as procure to pay order to cash hireto retire treasury fixed assets inventory manufacturing operations etc.